Paris - Ile De France

 Opera Garnier's lavish decoration

-The interior decoration is lavish and extravagant!
+The interior decoration is equally lavish and extravagant!

 Large statues of renowned composers adorn the imposing reception hall (54m long by 13m wide and 18m high.)